May 5, 1973: Jofre vs Legra

 Boxing comebacks are usually a bad idea.
 Boxing comebacks involving former world champions over the age of 35 are, George Foreman notwithstanding, almost always a terrible idea.
 But in fact, one of the exceptions to this was not only a good idea, but also firmly enshrined the greatness of pugilistic legend Eder Jofre.

-By 1960, Brazil’s Jofre already had established himself as an outstanding world champion.
+By 1960, Brazil’s Jofre had established himself as an outstanding champion.
 He was a smooth, smart boxer who employed an aggressive bobbing and weaving style.
-With excellent power in either hand, an iron chin, terrific stamina and great body punching skills, Jofre was as complete a fighter as the sport has ever known.
+With excellent power in either hand, an iron chin, terrific stamina and great body punching skills, Jofre was as complete a fighter as the sport has ever seen.
 He put together one of the longest unbeaten streaks in boxing history, from 1957 to 1965, in the process winning the world bantamweight championship and notching nine successful defenses.
-To this day, he is regarded by most experts as the best bantamweight of all time.
+To this day, he is regarded by most as the best bantamweight of all time.

 In 1965, Jofre traveled to Japan to face another great bantam, Fighting Harada.
 By this time it had become a difficult ordeal for Jofre to make the weight limit and Harada won a close, 15 round decision, ending Jofre’s unbeaten streak.
 A rematch one year later yielded an identical result.
 Crestfallen, Jofre retired.